 Try a Long Sink

 Another feature to consider for your small master bathroom ideas is a long sink.
 It's a great alternative to a double-sink vanity, because the sink and countertop are still all one piece to save space and accommodate two people, but a single long sink gives the illusion of more space.
 Here's how to install a vanity sink.

 Float the Vanity

-A floating vanity will visually help the small master bathroom appear bigger, since it doesn’t cut off the floor plan.
+Another great small master bathroom idea is a floating vanity.
+It will visually help the small master bathroom appear bigger since it doesn't cut off the floor plan.
 Mounting the vanity above the floor also frees up space that can be used for storing smaller items in woven baskets.
-If you’ve been wondering, “Why does my dog follow me into the bathroom?” we’ve got answers.
+If you've been wondering, "Why does my dog follow me into the bathroom?" we've got answers.

 Install Under-Cabinet Lights

 For your small master bathroom ideas, remember that every amount of surface space counts.
 Typically, beneath shelves, cabinets or countertops, a shadow is cast that darkens the space below, and this makes the room appear smaller.
 Solve this problem by installing under-cabinet lights to illuminate otherwise overlooked areas.
-A marble mosaic and stately limestone transform this bath from staid to sumptuous.
+Learn how to remodel your bathroom with marble mosaic and limestone tile.

 Expand the Mirror